mirumee/ariadne-website/docs/api-reference.md

     ...
 ```

-Decorator doesn't change or wrap the decorated function into any additional logic.
+The ecorator doesn't change and doesn't wrap the decorated function with any additional logic.

 ### Example